chamindra/InnerSource/docs/licenses/clauses.md

 1. Warrenty, Liability and other terms might get invalidated by the law of the land (e.g germany) - Cornelius

 ## LLM Access
-1. Will LLM tools like ChatGPY be given access
+1. Will LLM (Large Language Models) tools like ChatGPT be given access Clause Option
-Clause Option
 1. No Access
 2. Internal Only